bobllor/macdeploy/README.md

 The server must be **ran on a macOS or Linux** operating system.
 Windows is not supported.

-Below are the required languages and tools needed on the server in order to start the deployment process.
+Below are the tools and software required on the server in order to start the deployment process.

 Required languages:
 - `Go`